Rural Exchange

 Stage 1: Theory of Change

-This first stage will be led by project partner Ipsos.
-Four theory of change models will be created, one for Community Led Local Development, one for Scottish Rural Action, and one for Scottish Rural Network and an overarching theory of change
+This first stage has been led by project partner Ipsos.
+Four theory of change models have been created, one for Community Led Local Development, one for Scottish Rural Action, and one for Scottish Rural Network and an overarching theory of change.
+These were published in June 2025; you can download the Stage 1 theory of change below, or from the Scottish Government.

 The theory of change work will focus on engaging with policy officials and programme leads, setting out the policy approaches underpinning the programmes and projects.
 Future stages, particularly the fieldwork stage, will research how this policy was delivered.